 Username conflicts

-If your enterprise uses Enterprise Managed Users, GitHub Enterprise Cloud normalizes an identifier provided by your identity provider (IdP) to create each person's username on GitHub.
+attribute value that is sent by an identity provider (IdP) in a SCIM API call to create each person's username on GitHub.
 If multiple accounts are normalized into the same GitHub username, a username conflict occurs, and only the first user account is created.
 For more information, see "Username considerations for external authentication."

 Errors when switching authentication configurations